Defining a custom step (transform) sequence

-To create a custom step (transform) sequence, use this procedure from the InfoPrint Manager GUI:
+To create a custom step (transform) sequence, use this procedure from the InfoPrint Manager Web Administration Interface:

 - In the left-hand Objects panel, click the Printers tab and select the printer that you want to send the job to.

-- In the Printer Properties notebook, click the Configuration tab.
+- In the Properties for... dialog, click Configuration.
 The data stream transforms that this printer can use are listed in the Steps to Use field.

-- Select the transforms that you want to use and drag and drop the steps in the desired order.For example, you might want to create the three-step transform sequence that runs the transps , transpcl, and saveafp transforms in sequence as described above.
+- Select the transforms that you want to use and drag and drop them in the desired order.For example, you might want to create the three-step transform sequence that runs the transps , transpcl, and saveafp transforms in sequence as described above.